Geometry and combinatorics via right-angled Artin groups: Translating between group theory and combinatorics

 One of the most basic questions one can ask about a graph (and indeed about a relation) is how symmetric it is.
 Symmetry is measured by the richness of the automorphism group, and the smaller the size of the automorphism group, however it is measured, the less symmetric the object.

 The automorphisms of graphs are of great interest in graph theory ~\cite{GR2001-book,diestel-book,BW04-book}, and in complexity theory as well~\cite{babai-proceedings}.
 Many finite graphs are highly symmetric.
-For instance, the automorphism group of a $k$--clique is the full symmetric group on $k$ letters.
+For instance, the automorphism group of a $k$-clique is the full symmetric group on $k$ letters.
 Many other graphs have no nontrivial automorphisms.
 For instance, take a path of length five, with vertices labeled linearly as $\{a,b,c,d,e,f\}$, and add another vertex $g$ which is adjacent only to $d$.
 The resulting graph $\gam$ has no nontrivial automorphisms, as is readily verified by an exhaustive check.
 See Figure~\ref{f:gam}.

-Observe that a nontrivial automorphism of a graph $\gam$ gives rise to a non--inner automorphism of $A(\gam)$.
-Moreover, if $v\in V(\gam)$, then the function $v\mapsto v^{-1}$ extends to a non--inner automorphism of $A(\gam)$ via the identity on the remaining vertices.
+Observe that a nontrivial automorphism of a graph $\gam$ gives rise to a non-inner automorphism of $A(\gam)$.
+Moreover, if $v\in V(\gam)$, then the function $v\mapsto v^{-1}$ extends to a non-inner automorphism of $A(\gam)$ via the identity on the remaining vertices.
 It is easy to see that the group $\Aut(A(\gam))$, and in fact $\Out(A(\gam))$, contains a subgroup isomorphic to Thus, if $\gam$ admits a nontrivial automorphism, then $\Out(A(\gam))$ contains a nonabelian finite subgroup.

 \begin{thm}[See~\cite{FKK2019}] Let $\gam$ be a finite simplicial graph.
 We have that $\gam$ admits a nontrivial automorphism if and only if $\Out(A(\gam))$ contains a finite nonabelian subgroup. \end{thm}